silviu20092/azerothcore-reforging/.github/README.md

 ## How to install

-1. Clone this repository somewhere on your device.
-2. Copy mod-reforging to your AzerothCore repo modules folder.
+1. Clone this repository to your AzerothCore repo modules folder.
+You should now have mod-reforging folder there.
-3. Re-run cmake to generate the solution.
+2. Re-run cmake to generate the solution.
-4. Re-build your project.
+3. Re-build your project.
-5. You should have mod_reforging.conf.dist copied in configs/modules after building, copy this to your server's binaries folder.
+4. You should have mod_reforging.conf.dist copied in configs/modules after building, copy this to your server's binaries folder.
-6. Start the server, .sql files should automatically be imported in DB, if not, apply them manually.
+5. Start the server, .sql files should automatically be imported in DB, if not, apply them manually.

 WARNING: this mod requires at least this version of AzerothCore https://github.com/azerothcore/azerothcore-wotlk/commit/3988e9581d736f8c7891baaf13011e9df4f46fa4